francisck/DanderSpritz_docs/index.md

 ## [](#header-2)Blog Posts

 *   [DanderSpritz Overview Part 1 (Information gathering, AV bypasses, and security auditing bypasses)](https://medium.com/francisck/the-equation-groups-post-exploitation-tools-danderspritz-and-more-part-1-a1a6372435cd)
-*   This is an unordered list following a header.
-*   This is an unordered list following a header.
+*   Blog #2 is coming soon
+*   Blog #3 is coming soon

 ## [](#header-2)Presentation

+A PDF of my presentation about DanderSpritz at Derbycon 7.0 is available [here](https://www.dropbox.com/s/xf0b4xtqs6b0za4/Derby_preso.pdf?dl=0)

 A recording of my presentation about DanderSpritz at Derbycon 7.0 is coming soon